 …urban realist Reginald Marsh gave us all a splash of cold water…

-I. Klein, on the other hand, presented a domestic scene with particular relevance these days…
+…Isadore Klein, on the other hand, presented a domestic scene with particular relevance these days…

 …and another domestic scene from the brilliant James Thurber, in which the pistol once again makes a timely appearance…

-We first encountered critic Lewis Mumford in the June 30, 1931 issue of the New Yorker when he roundly excoriated plans for Rockefeller Center.
+We first encountered critic Lewis Mumford in the June 30, 1931 issue of The New Yorker when he roundly excoriated plans for Rockefeller Center.
 The Nov.
 14 issue once again found him in a surly mood, this time regarding the decorative arts and how they had been poorly displayed at the otherwise esteemed Metropolitan Museum.

 Nov.
 14, 1931 cover by B.H.
 Jackson.